Ford Thunderbird 1961

 The V8 engine is a 390 Special (6.4 litre) with Cruise-O-Matic Automatic transmission.
 A heavy car at almost 2 tons yet a wonderful cruiser and capable of 129 mph back in the day.

-Cruising never got so good, but on a sunny day I could just pull up a deck chair and stare at this car!
+Cruising never got so good, but on a sunny day you could just pull up a deck chair and stare at this car!
 This is style, big time.